MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 Every action taken on a security recommendation, helps reduce exposure and directly influences related security metrics and security initiatives, as relevant.

+You can review individual recommendations, their state, impact, and source, details about exposed entities, and related initiatives and metrics.
+You can also follow remediation steps to address recommendation issues.

+:::image type="content" source="./media/recommendation-ransomeware-advanced-protection.png" alt-text="Screenshot of the ransomware advanced protection recommendation details ":::

+### Compliance data

 Each security recommendation can be categorized as *compliant*, *non-compliant*, *mitigated by org*, or *not available* for the entire organization. *Compliant* indicates that the recommendation has been implemented successfully.
 The status *mitigated by org* displays when you've taken steps to mitigate recommendations elsewhere, such as by changing a status in secure score, and Security Exposure Management can't know whether recommendations are compliant.
 A *not available* status means there isn't enough information to determine the compliance status.

-You can review individual recommendations, their state, impact, and source, and follow remediation steps to address recommendation issues.
-You can further explore steps to remediate the recommendation, details about exposed entities, and related initiatives and metrics.

-:::image type="content" source="./media/recommendation-ransomeware-advanced-protection.png" alt-text="Screenshot of the ransomware advanced protection recommendation details ":::

 ### Proactive workload recommendations